mavryk-network/mavryk-protocol/docs/alpha/protocol_overview.rst

 composed of two parts: :ref:`the protocol-agnostic part<shell_header>` and :ref:`the protocol-specific part<shell_proto_revisit_alpha>`.
 This separation enables the shell to interact with different protocols.
-Each Tezos economic protocol can specify different kinds of operations, which are described further in detail in :doc:`./blocks_ops`.
+Each Mavryk economic protocol can specify different kinds of operations, which are described further in detail in :doc:`./blocks_ops`.